Virat-py/Student-Course-Mail-Filter/README.md

 - `imaplib`: For connecting to the email server.
 - `email`: For handling email messages.
 - `re`: For regular expression operations.
-- `Groq`: For summarizing email content via an API.
+- `Streamlit`: For creating the user interface.